Greyhound racing in New Zealand: Criticism

 In June 2020 GRNZ submitted a final report to Rt Hon Winston Peters, declaring all recommendations successfully implemented, and that they would no longer be reporting progress.
-In April 2021, New Zealand's Minister for Racing Grant Robertson appointed the Hon Sir Bruce Robertson (no relation) to undertake a further independent review, stating that some recommendations were not fully implemented or enforced.
+In April 2021, Minister for Racing Grant Robertson appointed the Hon Sir Bruce Robertson (no relation) to undertake a further independent review, stating that some recommendations were not fully implemented or enforced.
 The report identified a number of new issues since the 2017 Hansen report, in the areas of: Rehoming, Euthanasia, Database accuracy, Training, breeding and population control, Makeup of the breeding industry, Governance of the industry, and the functionality of the Health and Welfare Committee.
 The report states that "there can be no doubt" that the Hansen Report was taken seriously by GRNZ and changes to improve animal welfare have occurred, but also that GRNZ has unnecessarily obfuscated information and that after “ten years and a further two reports” ... “the fundamental issues within the industry remain the same”.

 In June 2021 researchers at the University of Auckland published a study report finding many ex-racing greyhounds poorly equipped for rehoming.

-In August 2021, a petition to ban commercial greyhound racing in Aotearoa New Zealand, signed by 38,631 people, was presented to the New Zealand parliament.
+In August 2021, a petition to ban commercial greyhound racing in Aotearoa New Zealand, signed by 38,631 people, was presented to the New Zealand Parliament.
 The cross-party petitions committee concluded its response by stating "We have doubts about whether the greyhound racing industry still has a social license to operate in its current form.
 We have serious concerns about the way the industry is operating at present."

 In September 2021 the government formally put the racing industry on notice.
-Grant Robertson asked the Racing Integrity Board to assess the industry's progress against specific indicators, and report back before the end of 2022.
-He stated “I want to be clear today – the greyhound racing industry is on notice: either make the improvements needed or risk closure”.
+Grant Robertson asked the RIB to assess the industry's progress against specific indicators, and report back before the end of 2022.
+He stated "I want to be clear today – the greyhound racing industry is on notice: either make the improvements needed or risk closure".

 On 4 May 2022, Newshub reported that a trainer dropped 11 greyhounds at a rehoming kennel, with 8 having substantial injuries.
 The trainer, John McInerney, was New Zealand's largest greyhound trainer, with 191 racing dogs.
 McInerney denied that any dogs had left his kennels in that condition.
-On 5 May 2022, Newshub reported that the Racing Industry Board had issued improvement notices to “almost all” the kennels it had visited since its inception, between 200 and 300 notices.
+On 5 May 2022, Newshub reported that the RIB had issued improvement notices to "almost all" the kennels it had visited since its inception, between 200 and 300 notices.
 On 13 May 2022, a third Newshub report found that Kevin Brady, a director on the board of GRNZ and the Racing Industry Unit, was co-owner of a greyhound that tested positive for methamphetamine.